Richard Sakwa

-Richard Sakwa (born 1953) is a British political scientist and a former professor of Russian and European politics at the University of Kent, a senior research fellow at the National Research University-Higher School of Economics in Moscow, and an honorary professor in the Faculty of Political Science at Moscow State University.
+Richard Sakwa (born 22 August 1953, Norwich) is a British political scientist and a former professor of Russian and European politics at the University of Kent and an honorary professor in the Faculty of Political Science at Moscow State University.
 He has written books about Russian, Central and Eastern European communist and post-communist politics.

+Early life and family

+Richard Sakwa is of Polish British descent.
+He is the son of Zenon and Andree (Dumar) Sakwa.
+Sakwa's father Zenon was an agronomist who later joined the Polish Army during the German and Soviet invasion of Poland.
+Zenon later escaped to Hungary and joined the Polish Second Corps under Lieutenant general Władysław Anders.
+Following the end of World War Two, Zenon and his family were granted refuge in the United Kingdom and settled down.
+Sakwa married Roza T. in November 1981 and the couple have two sons.

 Career

+Sakwa completed a Bachelor of Arts at the London School of Economics in 1975 and his PhD at the University of Birmingham under the supervision of R. W. Davies in 1984.
+Sakwa's PhD looked at Moscow politics during the Russian Civil War.
+He also spent a year on a British Council scholarship at Moscow State University between 1979 and 1980.
+Sakwa also worked at Mir Publishers and taught at the University of Essex and the University of California, Santa Cruz.
+In 1987, Sakwa joined the University of Kent, and was promoted to Professor in 1996.

 Sakwa is Emeritus Professor of Russian and European politics at the University of Kent.
 From 2001 to 2007 he was also the head of the University's Politics and International Relations department.
 He has published on Soviet, Russian and post-communist affairs, and has written and edited several books and articles on the subject.